 Lavender is a common flower known for its healing properties.

-Calendula is one I use frequently in my baby products (like DIY diaper wipe spray and homemade baby butter) because it’s anti-inflammatory and helps heal (check out this calendula salve).
+Calendula flowers are one I use frequently in my baby products (like DIY diaper wipe spray and homemade baby butter) because it’s anti-inflammatory and helps heal (check out this calendula salve).

 Both of these herbs are healing staples.
 In fact, they’re actually used in postpartum bath sitz as well!
 In addition to the herbs, shae butter and coconut oil help hydrate and nourish anything dry.
 Thus, these ingredients make a potent combo for DIY nipple balm.